tommythorn/yarvi3/README.md

-# The 3rd gen YARVI
+# Design study for the 3rd generation YARVI

 [YARVI (Yet Another RISC-V Implementation, naming is hard)](https://github.com/tommythorn/yarvi) was the first non-Berkeley